 Anchovy paste is what gives Caesar dressing its signature flavor, but you can skip it if you prefer.
 Just know the dressing will be milder without it.

-I hope you enjoy preparing this Chicken Caesar Salad Pasta!
+I hope you enjoy preparing this Chicken Caesar Pasta Salad!

 If you try this recipe, I'd love to see it!
 Share it with me on Facebook, Instagram, or Pinterest.